Lansing Family Fun

 Level up your weekend with a visit to the Michigan History Museum on Sundays when admission is free for all.
 Free admission and free weekend parking make this trip both inexpensive and worthwhile.

-The big tree growing in the middle of the History Center grounds is reason enough to love this downtown gem but there’s more.
+The big tree growing in the middle of the History Center grounds is reason enough to love this downtown gem.

 One-Way Exhibit Path

-There is only one way in and one way out on each exhibit floor, with elevator access near in the middle.
+There is only one way in and one way out on each exhibit floor, with elevator access near the middle.

 Interactive Exhibits

-Most of the exhibits in the Michigan History Museum are made for kids and adults to interact and participate in a hands-on way.
+Most of the exhibits in the Michigan History Museum are made for kids and adults to interact and participate with in a hands-on way.

 Some of these exhibits include: